 A healthy diet rich in calcium and vitamin D is important to improve bone density.
 It is important to start this during childhood.
 The highest rate of calcium accumulation occurs in the 2nd decade of life.
 Foods rich in calcium include:

-Osteoporosis treatments are typically managed by the primary care physician but complications such as fractures may require orthopedic care.
+The primary care physician typically manages osteoporosis treatments, but complications such as fractures may require orthopedic care.
 If you have complications related to osteoporosis, the Jacksonville Orthopedic Institute is here to help.
-We are offer world class treatment options from conservative physical therapy to advanced orthopedic surgery.
-Come see us!!
-Call JOI-2000
+We offer world-class treatment options from conservative physical therapy to advanced orthopedic surgery.
+Call 904-JOI-2000

 By: Ehren Allen PT